-As part of Municipal Water Law and in the spirit of conservation and stewardship, Clark Public Utilities implemented a water use efficiency plan in 2008.
+As part of municipal water law and in the spirit of conservation and stewardship, Clark Public Utilities implemented a water use efficiency plan in 2008.
 As part of that plan, the following conservation goals were set:

-- Supply-side water conservation goal Reduce annual leakage from the water distribution system to 8.5 percent. - Demand-side water conservation goal Reduce average residential annual water consumption by a minimum of 1 percent.
+- Supply-side water conservation goal Reduce annual leakage from the water distribution system to 8.5%. - Demand-side water conservation goal Reduce average residential annual water consumption by a minimum of 1%.

-In 2021, we accounted for all known water uses in each of the three water systems addressed in this report to determine water leakage amounts for each.
-On our Regional Water System, last year's water leakage was calculated at 8.03% which is less than the previous year.
-The Yacolt Water System water loss is 12.5%, lower than calculated last year.
-Amboy's Water Systems water loss is 11.3%, up from last year.
+In 2022, we accounted for all known water uses in each of the three water systems addressed in this report to determine water leakage amounts for each.
+On our Regional Water System, last year's water leakage was calculated at 8.6%.
+The Yacolt Water System water loss was recorded at 12.1% and the Amboy Water System water loss is 9.1%.

-We continue to improve our operational water usage with improved tracking of water main flushing, water treatment, and source water equipment calibrations and upgrades.
+We continue to improve our operational water usage with improved tracking of water main flushing, water treatment and source water equipment calibrations and upgrades.
 Communicating with local fire departments also helps us account for water they use.
-We make every effort to minimize leakage an all water systems to ensure water supplies are used efficiently.
+We make every effort to minimize leakage on all water systems to ensure water supplies are used efficiently.

 Many improvements were made to help account for water we produce and deliver.
-In 2021 we replaced 839 water meters with new technology that measures water flow more accurately with the ability to read automatically.
+In 2022, we replaced 4,304 water meters with new technology that measures water flow more accurately with the ability to read automatically.